 This last stage of gender development develops between 5 and 6 years old.
-Your child understands that regardless of physical appearance, a boy becomes a man and a girl becomes a woman.
-Although children develop gender stereotypes as young as 3 years old (e.g. moms cook, dads take out the garbage), only beginning from the development of gender constancy do children have a more complete understanding of their gender identity.
-As we have seen earlier, children will usually develop a gender that matches their assigned birth sex.
-Your child may identify with a gender that is the opposite of their assigned birth sex and this identity may persist beyond the gender concept stage.
+Your students understand that regardless of physical appearance, gender is permanent (Dafflon Novelle, 2006).
+Although children develop behaviours and thoughts related to gender stereotypes as young as 3 years old (e.g. moms cook, dads take out the garbage), only beginning at this stage do children have a more complete understanding of their gender identity.
+As we have seen earlier, children will usually develop a gender concept that matches their assigned birth sex.
+In fact, they will think that everyone, boy or girl, experiences the same thing as themselves.
+Nevertheless, your students may identify with a gender that is the opposite of their assigned birth sex and this identity may persist beyond the gender concept stage.
+This is an opportunity to raise others' awareness about this difference.

 According to many studies, 25-30% of high school students define themselves as androgynous or bigender (Boldizar, 1991), that is, they identify themselves as feminine AND masculine.
-There are more and more gender studies and the idea that children may identify with the opposite gender of their assigned birth sex, both genders (androgynous) or neither of the two binary genders (non-binary) is now defined by the term "transgender."
-An individual who identifies as having no binary gender (male or female) may be identified as non-binary.
-Some people's gender identity constantly changes in relation to their assigned birth sex.
-A fluid person may feel feminine, masculine, non-binary or bigender.

-Important: Even if your 6- or 7-year-old child identifies with the opposite gender, this does not mean that they will be transgender.
+Important: Even if your 6- or 7-year-old students identify with the opposite gender, this does not mean that they will be transgender.
 Therefore, a supportive approach with questions and information is recommended.
-Throughout their early childhood, your child will go through periods in which they will seek confidence, autonomy and then pride (Erikson, 1980).
-In order not to undermine these various goals, it is important not to rush your child in their quest for identity.
+Throughout their early childhood, your students will go through periods in which they will seek confidence, autonomy and then pride (Erikson, 1980).
+In order not to undermine these various goals, it is important not to rush your students in their quest for identity.
 Your role is to be a guide, answer their questions and support their autonomy to develop a sense of self.